Back to Blog

 The Market Abuse Regulation (EU MAR) first came into effect on 3 July 2016, and replaced the previous Market Abuse Directive (MAD).
 In simple terms, the regulation is an instrument to discourage and penalise insider trading, market manipulation, and the unlawful disclosure of information.

-Taking effect from 11:00 pm on 31 December 2020, the European Union (Withdrawal) Act 2018 effectively translates the UK Market Abuse Regime’s (UK MAR) European predecessor into domestic law.
+Taking effect from 23:00 on 31 December 2020, the European Union (Withdrawal) Act 2018 effectively translates the UK Market Abuse Regime’s (UK MAR) European predecessor into domestic law.
 UK MAR is made up a collection of legislation, technical standards, and guidance, namely;

-The new regime applies to all issuers with securities listed or traded on UK markets or organised trading facilities (Main Market, AQSE, AIM).
+The regime applies to all issuers with securities listed or traded on UK markets or organised trading facilities (Main Market, AQSE, AIM).
 EU MAR continues to apply in cases where securities are listed or traded on a market or via an organised trading facility based in a European Economic Area (EEA) Member State.
 In essence, this means that listed companies have two key bodies of legislation that they need to pay attention to.
 A company that is listed on both the London Stock Exchange’s Main Market and the French Euronext Paris, for example, must comply with both UK MAR and EU MAR.

 UK MAR: the key provisions explained

 Although UK MAR broadly mirrors its EU counterpart, there are a few key provisions that businesses must consider and adhere to.
-It is worth keeping in mind that many things will remain unchanged under the new scheme – for instance the requirement for firms and trading venues to provide suspicious transaction reports to the FCA.
+It is worth keeping in mind that many things remain unchanged under the UK scheme – for instance the requirement for firms and trading venues to provide suspicious transaction reports to the FCA.

 PDMR disclosures